 (g) The annual milestone reductions of concentrations of petroleum products' contaminants of concern in monitoring wells, that shall be used to verify annual progress of site rehabilitation by natural attenuation, shall be achieved during the monitoring program.
-If the annual rate of expected cleanup progress is not achieved, then the Natural Attenuation Monitoring Report described in Subsection 14.07(e), shall include a proposal to:

-- (1) Perform a supplemental site assessment and submit a supplemental Site Assessment Report pursuant to Section 10; - (2) Perform additional monitoring; or

-- (3) Prepare and submit a Remedial Action Plan pursuant to Section 15. - 14.08 Following completion of natural attenuation monitoring, two copies of a Site Rehabilitation Completion Report shall be submitted by the responsible party to ERM for review when the criteria for No Further Action pursuant to Section 13, have been met.
-Applicable portions of the Site Rehabilitation Completion Report shall be signed and sealed by an appropriate registered professional pursuant to Section 9.
-The Site Rehabilitation Completion Report shall contain documentation adequate to support the opinion that site cleanup objectives have been achieved. - 14.09 Within 60 days of receipt of the Site Rehabilitation Completion Report or of additional information pursuant to Subsection 17.04, ERM shall: - a) Provide the responsible party with notification that the Site Rehabilitation Completion Report was approved for the purpose of this Ordinance; or - (b) Notify the responsible party in writing, stating the reasons(s) why the Site Rehabilitation Completion Report does not contain information adequate to support the opinion that cleanup objectives have been achieved.

-Section 15 ACTIVE REMEDIATION

-- 15.01 Within 90 days of approval of a Site Assessment Report (unless a No Further Action Proposal, a Natural Attenuation Monitoring Plan or a recommendation to prepare a risk assessment was approved), two copies of a Remedial Action Plan shall be submitted by the responsible party to ERM for review.
-Applicable portions of the Remedial Action Plan shall be signed and sealed by an appropriate registered professional pursuant to Section 9.
-The objective of the active remediation shall be to meet the applicable No Further Action criteria in Section 13, or the Natural Attenuation criteria in Section 14.
-The Remedial Action Plan must provide a design that addresses cleanup of all soil, sediment, groundwater or surface water found to be contaminated.
-If one or more of the contaminated media is not addressed, a recommendation and justification for that decision must be included. - 15.02 Performance of a pilot study for bioremediation, biosparging, bioventing or any innovative technology shall be necessary prior to designing a treatment system that will incorporate any of these technologies.
-A pilot study for soil vapor extraction or in situ sparging is recommended if the suitability of the site conditions for soil vapor extraction and in situ sparging is marginal or if the performance of a pilot study will result in a more efficient design that would outweigh the additional cost of the pilot study.
-Prior to performing a pilot study, a proposal shall be submitted by the responsible party to ERM for review.
-If the size of the plume and knowledge of the site's stratigraphy do not warrant performance of a pilot study for soil vapor extraction or in situ sparging, a proposal explaining the rationale for the decision to not perform a pilot study shall be submitted by the responsible party to ERM for review.
-The date for preparation and submission of the Remedial Action Plan shall be extended until ERM has notified the responsible party to proceed with the pilot study or to prepare the Remedial Action Plan without performing the pilot study.
+If the annual rate of expected cleanup progress is not achieved, then the Natural Attenuation Monitoring Report described in Subsection 14.07(e), shall include a proposal to: Perform a supplemental site assessment and submit a supplemental Site Assessment Report pursuant to Section 10; (2) Perform additional monitoring; or (3) Prepare and submit a Remedial Action Plan pursuant to Section 15.
+14.08 Reh for r met. and Reh owing completion of natural attenuation monitoring, two copies of a Site abilitation Completion Report shall be submitted by the responsible party to ERM eview when the criteria for No Further Action pursuant to Section 13, have been Applicable portions of the Site Rehabilitation Completion Report shall be signed sealed by an appropriate registered professional pursuant to Section 9.
+The Site abilitation Completion Report shall contain documentation adequate to support the tion that site cleanup objectives have been achieved.
+14.09 With hin 60 days of receipt of the Site Rehabilitation Completion Report or of additional mation pursuant to Subsection 17.04, ERM shall: (8) Provide the responsible party with notification that the Site Rehabilitation Completion Report was approved for the purpose of this Ordinance; or (b) Notify the responsible party in writing, stating the reasons(s) why the Site Rehabilitation Completion Report does not contain information adequate to support the opinion that cleanup objectives have been achieved.
+Sectio n 15 ACTIVE REMEDIATION 15.01 Prop asset the r Plan Sect Furti The sedin cont tin 90 days of approval of a Site Assessment Report (unless a No Further Action losal, a Natural Attenuation Monitoring Plan or a recommendation to prepare a risk assent was approved), two copies of a Remedial Action Plan shall be submitted by esponsible party to ERM for review.
+Applicable portions of the Remedial Action shall be signed and sealed by an appropriate registered professional pursuant to ion 9.
+The objective of the active remediation shall be to meet the applicable No her Action criteria in Section 13, or the Natural Attenuation criteria in Section 14.
+Remedial Action Plan must provide a design that addresses cleanup of all soil, ment, groundwater or surface water found to be contaminated.
+If one or more of the aminated media is not addressed, a recommendation and justification for that sion must be included.
+15.02 02 Performance of a pilot study for bioremediation, biosparging, bioventing or an innovative technology shall be necessary prior to designing a treatment system incorporate any of these technologies.
+A pilot study for soil vapor extraction of sparging is recommended if the suitability of the site conditions for soil vapor and in situ sparging is marginal or if the performance of a pilot study will result more efficient design that would outweigh the additional cost of the pilot study performing a pilot study, a proposal shall be submitted by the responsible party for review.
+If the size of the plume and knowledge of the site's stratigraphy do warrant performance of a pilot study for soil vapor extraction or in situ sparging the rationale for the decision to not perform a pilot study submitted by the responsible party to ERM for review.
+The date for preparatio submission of the Remedial Action Plan shall be extended until ERM has notif responsible party to proceed with the pilot study or to prepare the Remedial Action the pilot study.